- 19 Jun 2025

 Add multiple processors to parse the fetched value.
 Click + Add Processor to add another parsing method.

-Click + Add Sequence to add more identifiers.
-This enables you to fetch a different value and parse it for another unique identification rule.
+Click + Add Sequence to add more identifiers to fetch a different value and parse it for another unique identification rule.

 Capture information using Fetcher

 Whatfix enables you to fetch data from various sources.
-Uniquely identify a user or locale based on what works best for your application.
-This lets Whatfix show analytics data based on User id, segment content for specific groups of users, identify users for Cohorts, and more.
+Uniquely identify a user based on what works best for your application.
+Whatfix then displays analytics data based on User id, segment content for specific groups of users, identify users for Cohorts, and more.

 Based on your requirements, pull identification values from different sources using the following fetcher options: